 Jim discovered his love for photography in college after showing an aptitude for art as a child.
 Though photography took a back seat to academics, he always signed up for photo classes when possible.
 After graduation, he continued to study photography through workshops, seminars, books, and online resources.
 Jim has even attended portfolio reviews to gain valuable feedback and insight from experts in the industry.

-Past Masters such as Ansel Adams, Eugène Atget, Edward Weston and Minor White influenced Jim’s style.
-Contemporary artists that Jim admires and gets inspiration from include John Sexton, Michael Kenna, Mitch Dobrowner and Joseph Holmes.
-He makes a point of studying contemporary artists to learn and improve upon his own technique.
+Jim's style is influenced by past masters such as Ansel Adams, Eugène Atget, Edward Weston, and Minor White, as well as contemporary artists like John Sexton, Michael Kenna, Mitch Dobrowner, and Joseph Holmes.
+He continually studies contemporary artists to learn and improve his own technique.

-Art galleries throughout Arizona have displayed Jim's work, including those in Chandler, Cave Creek, Jerome and Mesa.
-He has participated in juried art festivals such as Tucson’s 4th Avenue Art Festival, Fountain Hills Festival of the Arts and Litchfield Park Art Festival, where his work was well received.
+Several art galleries throughout Arizona have showcased Jim's work, and he has also participated in juried art festivals such as Tucson’s 4th Avenue Art Festival, Fountain Hills Festival of the Arts, and Litchfield Park Art Festival.
+His work has been well-received by the public.